Ron | FD Photo Studio - Part 141

 Jimmy Quaintance for SIXELAR

-Jimmy Quaintance for SIXELAR -wrongron, Wrong Ron, Studio Photography, sixelar, shot at FD Photo Studio, rooftop, rental stages, Photoshop, Photoshoot, photography services, photographer, outdoors, Los Angeles, jimmy quaintance, FD photo studio, DTLA, Dariya Dolgacheva, blog, Art location, Alexia Rosario, !done
+Jimmy Quaintance for SIXELAR -wrongron, Wrong Ron, Studio Photography, sixelar, Shot at FD Photo Studio, rooftop, rental stages, Photoshop, Photoshoot, photography services, photographer, outdoors, Los Angeles, jimmy quaintance, FD photo studio, DTLA, Dariya Dolgacheva, blog, Art location, Alexia Rosario, !done

 One of the best ways to promote a latest collection of clothes from your online fashion boutique is to invite a celebrity to wear your clothes for the photoshoot.
 Creative director Alexis Rosario had a task in mind to promote the newest pieces from SIXELAR clothing store.
 He invited a notorious skateboarder, actor and model Jimmy Quaintance and the photographer Dariya Dolgacheva.
 The rest is a pretty productive history.
-Jimmy Quaintance for SIXELAR -wrongron, Wrong Ron, Studio Photography, sixelar, shot at FD Photo Studio, rooftop, rental stages, Photoshop, Photoshoot, photography services, photographer, outdoors, Los Angeles, jimmy quaintance, FD photo studio, DTLA, Dariya Dolgacheva, blog, Art location, Alexia Rosario, !done A quick info about the photographer:
+Jimmy Quaintance for SIXELAR -wrongron, Wrong Ron, Studio Photography, sixelar, Shot at FD Photo Studio, rooftop, rental stages, Photoshop, Photoshoot, photography services, photographer, outdoors, Los Angeles, jimmy quaintance, FD photo studio, DTLA, Dariya Dolgacheva, blog, Art location, Alexia Rosario, !done A quick info about the photographer:

 “My name is Dariya Dolgacheva and I am professional photographer.
 For many years of being photographer I learn to see the unique beauty in every person and I do everything that other people can see the same beauty in my pictures.
 I try to make my photos alive;I want my pictures “talk” to you and share theirs mood and story with you.
 I enjoy taking pictures of anyone : men, women (fashion photography, maternity photography, portfolio, models portfolio) children (Family Photography), babies (baby birthdays), young and older people (vintage photography), wedding, reportage and etc. Pictures for me are the love from the first sight.
 Its the love from childhood.
 I love to take photos and have been doing so far nearly … years – it is a great job and a wonderful lifestyle.
 So far it is the best work I have come across for my personality!!!”

-Jimmy Quaintance for SIXELAR -wrongron, Wrong Ron, Studio Photography, sixelar, shot at FD Photo Studio, rooftop, rental stages, Photoshop, Photoshoot, photography services, photographer, outdoors, Los Angeles, jimmy quaintance, FD photo studio, DTLA, Dariya Dolgacheva, blog, Art location, Alexia Rosario, !done The star of the session, model and actor Jimmy Quaintance is heavily present on many social platforms such as TWITTER and INSTAGRAM.
+Jimmy Quaintance for SIXELAR -wrongron, Wrong Ron, Studio Photography, sixelar, Shot at FD Photo Studio, rooftop, rental stages, Photoshop, Photoshoot, photography services, photographer, outdoors, Los Angeles, jimmy quaintance, FD photo studio, DTLA, Dariya Dolgacheva, blog, Art location, Alexia Rosario, !done The star of the session, model and actor Jimmy Quaintance is heavily present on many social platforms such as TWITTER and INSTAGRAM.
 Have a look at the portfolio and personal work of the PHOTOGRAPHER Dariya Dolgacheva via her INSTAGRAM and WEBSITE.
 Also, make sure to visit the clothing online boutique SIXELAR’s INSTAGRAM as well for more trendy outfits.
 The DIRECTOR of this photo session was Alexis Rosario.

-Jimmy Quaintance for SIXELAR -wrongron, Wrong Ron, Studio Photography, sixelar, shot at FD Photo Studio, rooftop, rental stages, Photoshop, Photoshoot, photography services, photographer, outdoors, Los Angeles, jimmy quaintance, FD photo studio, DTLA, Dariya Dolgacheva, blog, Art location, Alexia Rosario, !done
+Jimmy Quaintance for SIXELAR -wrongron, Wrong Ron, Studio Photography, sixelar, Shot at FD Photo Studio, rooftop, rental stages, Photoshop, Photoshoot, photography services, photographer, outdoors, Los Angeles, jimmy quaintance, FD photo studio, DTLA, Dariya Dolgacheva, blog, Art location, Alexia Rosario, !done

 ROOFTOP is located in our ART studios building and available every other day on the calendar.
 Encompassing the LA’s downtown scenery with highly energetic industrial sector this stage is perfect for picturing big city life.
 Upon your request we will provide strobe lights powered with mobile batteries as well as c-stands and other grip tools.
 Check more information on our WEBSITE.